Escalle, Larkspur, California: Jean Escalle and the development of the settlement

 With his brother Pierre, Jean Escalle immigrated to Larkspur in 1881 from France, to join his friend and fellow French immigrant Claude Callot in operating a brickworks.

 Callot had been operating the brickworks since 1874, having leased it from a Patrick King that year and then outright bought it in 1879; and in the year of the arrival of the Escalles they together built a house, a barn, a water-tank, and a winery on Callot's property, which was on the lower slopes of Little King Mountain.

 Escalle married Callot's widow Ellen after Callott's death in 1888, expanding from running the brickworks into also running an inn, named the Limerick Inn and opened in 1894 next to the house.

 There he sold wine from grapes grown in a 23 acre vineyard expanded from the original, which by that time was producing 20000 USgal of wine per year.

 Escalle ran a weekly wine delivery service.

-The Limerick Inn was a part of the area becoming a resort, with its bocce ball court and gardens; to which customers would travel by railway or buggy.
+The Limerick Inn was a part of the area becoming a resort, with its bocce ball court and gardens; to which customers would travel by railway or horse-drawn vehicle.

 The Escalle annual celebration of Bastille Day became a popular attraction, as well.

 The local railway station came to be known as Escalle.

 The area bordered on an ark community that grew at around the same time, Boardwalks #1, #2, and #3; and one 1892 photograph (now in the William Frizzi collection at the Marin History Museum) records members of the ark community fetching water from Escalle's water tank and the wine delivery driver August "Gus" Frizzi (husband of baker Julia Frizzi, whose bakery stood at what is now 499 Magnolia Avenue, and later saloon owner) setting out to make a delivery in a horse and buggy.

 Because of Prohibition, the inn ceased selling wine in 1920.

 Escalle also died that year, causing legal complications to ensue from his relatives in France that effectively left the entire estate in limbo for the next two decades.

 Adolph A. Tiscornia, an attorney and investor who acquired a significant fraction of Larkspur over the years, eventually bought Escalle in 1941, after the legal complications were finally resolved, and in 1978 Escalle Village was built.